lyteword/chspurgeon-tod/volume-5/psalm-107.md

 **Verse 8.** He who has enjoyed God's help should mark,

-1\.In what distress he has been;
+1\.
+In what distress he has been;

-2\.How he has called to God;
+2\.
+How he has called to God;

-3\.How God has helped him;
+3\.
+How God has helped him;

-4\.What thanks he has returned; and,
+4\.
+What thanks he has returned; and,

-5\.What thanks he is yet bound to render.
+5\.
+What thanks he is yet bound to render.

 — *Lange's Commentary.*